 On her return to the United States from Germany, Jillian stopped competing horses and entered the Master's program in the school of Agricultural Life Sciences at the University of Wisconsin Madison.
 Here she studied equine movement, posture, and muscle development, as well as adult vocational education.
 Jillian’s research was guided in part by Dr. Hillary Clayton, Dr. Nancy Nicholson, and Dr. Sara Wyche.
 With their support, Jillian completed her Masters Thesis entitled “Desired Muscular Development in the Neck of the Horse: An Equine Observational Communication Tool and Study”.
 Additionally, Jillian has spent time with Dr. Deb Bennett studying gross anatomy through the school of Equinology.

-Jillian’s deep concern for the health of horses fuels her ongoing study of classical riding and its relationship to sound biomechanics and mental well-being.
+Jillian’s deep concern for the health of horses fuels her ongoing study of classical riding and its relationship to sound functional anatomy and posture and mental well-being.
 She continues her riding and in hand education with Manolo Mendez, Stephanie Millham, and Peggy Cummings.
 Prior to his death in 2016, Jillian studied extensively with Mark Russell.

 Jillian spends as much time as she can with Manolo Mendez studying his in-hand and riding techniques.
 She began studying Manolo’s work in 2005 and stood in as the student in his in-hand DVD.
 Jillian feels her “time with Manolo is extraordinary because he is such an amazing trainer of horses.
 It is a wonderful experience to be in his presence because with him I can see and feel what is possible in terms of helping horses use their bodies well without using force.
 His way with horses is uniquely special.”

 Peggy Cummings, the creator of Connected Riding©, is a mentor of Jillian's.
-Of Peggy, Jillian says: “Peggy taught me the biomechanics and feel of neutral posture for riders.
+Of Peggy, Jillian says: “Peggy taught me the functional anatomy and feel of neutral posture for riders.
 This is simple, but not easy.
-Learning to ride in neutral posture was a complete game changer for me: my ability to clearly communicate with horses from the ground and in the saddle has become much more subtle and effective.
+Learning to ride in neutral posture was a complete game-changer for me: my ability to clearly communicate with horses from the ground and in the saddle has become much more subtle and effective.
 Her brilliance in understanding not only what is needed to support the rider’s body, but how to teach that, is an inspiration.
 I am grateful for my opportunity to learn from Peggy.”